 Only found in Turoe and Castlestrange, La Tène Stones are basically standing stones with carvings identical to those of Celtic tribes on the European mainland.

-Unfortunately the inscriptions are generally very short and not very interesting.
+These are standing stones bearing inscriptions in the ancient Ogham-system, a special written language mainly used in Ireland.
+Unfortunately, the inscriptions are generally very short and not very interesting.
 Ogham stones form a "bridge" between pre-historic and early Christian times.

 Passage tombs are round tombs with a definitely identifiable passage leading from an entrance to the burial chamber.
 Most popular around 3,100 BC.
 One of the best-known passage tombs in the world is Newgrange, though nearby Knowth actually has two passages.
 Tombs like these two or the main tombs at Loughcrew often have spectacular astronomical, especially solar alignments.
 Geographical alignments seem obvious at Carrowmore.